Hillview Elementary School

 - Category Attribute

-- Hillview Elementary School's student population of 324 students has grown by 14% over five school years.
+- Hillview Elementary School's student population of 289 students has stayed relatively flat over five school years.

 |Grades Offered||Grades Kindergarten-5|

 |Total Students||289 students|

 |Students by Grade|

 - Hillview Elementary School is ranked within the bottom 50% of all 1,270 schools in Alabama (based off of combined math and reading proficiency testing data) for the 2017-18 school year.